producercraig/Web-App-DevOps-Project/README.md

 - **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+## Infrastructure

+- **Docker:** Included is a dockerfile which can be used to build and run a containerized version of the app.

+- **Terraform:** Included is a terraform module enabling the setup of networking infrastructure upon which the app can be run.
+Please see information on the modules below:

+    - ***Input Variables***
+        - resource_group_name (The name of the Azure Resource Group.
+Default: devopsproject-aks)
+        - location (The location of the Azure resource.
+Default: UK South)
+        - vnet_address_space (The address space for the virtual network.
+Default: 10.0.0.0/16)

+    - ***Output Variables***
+        - vnet_id (ID of the Virtual Network (VNet).
+Used within the cluster module to connect the cluster to the defined VNet.)
+        - control_plane_subnet_id (ID of the control plane subnet.
+Used to specify the subnet where the control plane components of the AKS cluster will be deployed to.)
+        - worker_node_subnet_id (ID of the worker node subnet.
+Used to specify the subnet where the worker nodes of the AKS cluster will be deployed to.)
+        - networking_resource_group_name (Name of the Azure Resource Group for networking resources.
+Used to ensure the cluster module resources are provisioned within the same resource group.)
+        - aks_nsg_id (ID of the Network Security Group (NSG) for AKS.
+Used to associate the NSG with the AKS cluster for security rule enforcement and traffic filtering.)

 ## Contributors